-Can I skip getting the flu vaccine during my pregnancy and just take one of these medications if I happen to get sick?
+Can I skip getting the flu vaccine and just take one of these medications if I happen to get sick?

 I am taking an antiviral medication.
 Can it make it harder for me to get pregnant?

 There are no studies that look at the fertility in women taking an antiviral medication.*

-Does taking an antiviral medication increase the risk for miscarriage?
+Does taking an antiviral medication increase the chance for miscarriage?